-One major exception to the guidelines above are landing pages.
-Landing pages have one purpose and one purpose only — get a potential client to trade their contact information in exchange for a high-value offer like an eBook.
+One major exception to the guidelines above is landing pages.
+Landing pages have only one purpose — get a potential client to trade their contact information in exchange for a high-value offer like an eBook.

 In this way, landing pages function much more like an email than a web page, and can be much more marketing-centric than standard web pages.
 They should be roughly the length of an email, too; a short and sweet 150 words or so, as opposed to the roughly 500 words generally recommended for a web page.

 Landing pages are portals to sources of information, not the sources of information themselves.